Let's do big things together

-Entrepreneurship for Social Impact is an annual, semester-long course on human-centered design, U.S. public policy affecting children, community engagement and entrepreneurship for graduate students from any discipline.
+Entrepreneurship for Social Impact is an annual, semester-long course on human-centered design, U.S. health and social policy, community engagement, public-private partnerships and entrepreneurship for graduate students from any discipline.
 The course concludes with student teams pitching new ventures to potential funders and partners in a "Shark Tank for Social Impact."

 Texas Civic Impact Council